Udzungwa forest partridge

 The Udzungwa forest partridge (Xenoperdix udzungwensis), also known as the Udzungwa partridge, is a small, approximately 29 cm long, boldly barred, brownish partridge with rufous face, grey underparts, olive-brown crown and upperparts.
 It has a red bill, brown iris and yellow legs.
-Both sexes are similar.
+The sexes are similar.

-Discovered only in 1991, this bird was first noticed as a pair of strange feet in a cooking pot in a Tanzanian forest camp.
-It inhabits and is endemic to forests of the Udzungwa Mountains in Tanzania.
-A second population from the Rubeho Mountains was initially believed to be a well-marked subspecies, but is now recognized to be specifically distinct.
-The diet consists mainly of beetles, ants and seeds.
+Taxonomy

+The Udzungwa forest partridge was formally described by Lars Dinesen and colleagues in 1994 based on a specimen collected in the Udzungwa Mountains of southern Tanzania.
+They introduced a new genus Xenoperdix, and coined the binomial name Xenoperdix udzungwensis.